 Address: 586 Morris Ave, Springfield Township, NJ 07081

 Why this wine shop is awesome: This wine shop that launched Gary Vaynerchuk into internet stardom.
-They’ve had ups and downs since that time, but over the past two years they have earn their right to be on this list.
+They’ve had ups and downs since that time, but they have earned their right to be on this list over the past two years.
 They offer really great pricing on wine, most often the best available anywhere, which has been their calling card for a decade now.
 They recently expanded their shipping to almost all states, so getting wine isn’t a problem.
-They specialize in fine wines from well-known regions, so if Barolo or Margaux are your jamb, then you should be buying from WL.
-Their search features are particularly good, especially if you are looking for wines in a certain price category or point rating.
+They specialize in fine wines from well-known regions, so if Barolo or Margaux is your jamb, you should buy from WL.
+Their search features are excellent, especially if you look for wines in a certain price category or point rating.
 Want a 92 point Grenache for $15?
 That will be easy to find.

 Wines Till Sold Out